-Peacock looks & functions like old Comcast
+NBC’s Peacock TV streaming service looks and functions like old Comcast.

-It also important to understand Peacock TV is owned by NBC Universal who also owns Comcast Xfinity.
-Comcast is trying to use Peacock TV and their new Flex Box to stop the hemorrhaging TV subscribers that have Cut The Cord from Cable TV at a record pace.
-As you might guess Comcast Xfinity’s Flex box is typical bait and switch pricing that you have come to expect from Comcast and just plain bad for consumers.
+It is essential to understand NBC Universal owns Peacock TV, which also owns Comcast Xfinity.
+Comcast is trying to use Peacock TV and their new FlexBox to stop the hemorrhaging TV subscribers that have Cut The Cord from Cable TV at a record pace.
+As you might guess, Comcast Xfinity’s FlexBox is a typical bait and switch pricing that you have come to expect from Comcast and is just plain bad for consumers.
 To highlight Comcast’s continuing quest to lock you down, you can’t access Peacock TV on either Roku or Fire TV (the top 2 streaming devices in the country by far).